What are life income joint and survivor settlement option guarantees?

 - Fixed payment – The beneficiary chooses to receive five equal payments of $20,000.
 The insurance company will agree to pay $20,000 plus interest due to the policyholder over time until the full amount due is paid.

-- Fixed period – The beneficiary chooses a period of years they would like to receive income.
+- Fixed period – With the fixed period settlement option, the beneficiary chooses a period of years they would like to receive income.
 For example, a beneficiary may want to receive income for 20 years on a $100,000 benefit claim.
 This means they will receive distributions of $5,000 plus interest each year until the benefit due is paid.

 - Interest Income – Some beneficiaries may not need the benefit payment at the current time.
-If they are financially stable, they might choose to receive only the interest that’s made on the benefit amount each year.
+If they are financially stable, the interest only settlement option allows them to choose to receive only the interest that’s made on the benefit amount each year.
 The benefit might be paid at a later time to cover big items such as a child’s college tuition or might be passed on to a child to help their financial future.